 It’s dark outside in the morning and almost wintertime again.
 I have been feeling a bit ‘ho-hum’ (a bit low energy and unmotivated).
 Nevermind, the lingering thoughts of the last stubborn 10 pounds that I want to lose.
 I reflect on the past year and a half, and I know that I have come a long way.
-BTW – my initial goal about a year and a half ago, was to lose 25-30 pounds.
+BTW – my initial goal was to lose 25-30 pounds.

 In June of 2017, I hit rock bottom with my weight.
 I realized this when I was sitting down for dinner with my sister and her friends.
-I was literally uncomfortable sitting and my legs and arms were getting numb and tingly; and I could not sit comfortably for floor-time with my three-year old.
-I knew that my body could not support any more weight.
+I was literally uncomfortable sitting and my legs and arms were getting numb and tingly; and I couldn’t sit comfortably.
+I knew that my body couldn’t support any more weight.
 I was never heavier my whole life.
 It was time for a change.

-In September, 2017, my brother-in-law starting talking about the paleo diet that he was on.
-My mind was made up to give it a go.
-After just two days of eating eggs/protein for breakfast or any other food other than carbs (pasta, rice), my stomach was much flatter and I felt like a new person.
+In September, 2017, I tried committed myself to a paleo diet (basically cutting sugary items and carbs like pasta and rice).
+After just two days of eating eggs/protein for breakfast or any other food other than carbs, my stomach was much flatter and I felt like a new person.
 In a few months I lost about 10 pounds.

 Fast forward a year and a half, I have lost about 20 pounds and managed to keep it off.
-I have no major health issues, but working on prevention of diseases related to poor diet.
+I am lucky not to have any major health issues.
+I am working on prevention of diseases related to poor diet.

 Health is no. 1!

 Losing weight for health reasons and eating healthier are my number one goals.
 After my father had a stroke five years ago and finding out my mother has Type 2 diabetes (suffering loss of vision) and high cholesterol, I think about my health every day.
 Good sleep, balanced diet and daily exercise are something to strive for.